mit-racecar/6.141-spring-2016-team-5-documentation/_posts/2016-03-09-lab-4-writeup.markdown

 - find a small set of planar classifiers - a set of planes which contain the region of color-space holding orange colors.
 This generalizes the above two options
 - Attempt to use machine learning to come up with non-linear classifiers

 A little more thought revealed a much simpler option - building a lookup table from color to orangeness.
 The following plots show the collected color data as voxels, where a voxel is filled if at least one of the samples of the cone falls inside it.
-Some thought must be put into choosing voxel sizes: too small, and the size of the lookup table might cause cache invalidation performance issues, and unless a very large amount of data is recorded, the tables will be sparse; too large, and the classifier will group non-orange colors with orange.
-We settled on a total of $$8^3$$ voxels.

 <div class="full-img">
 	<div class="multicol-container">